Claravale Fire Project (Revoked)

 Project Information:

-Savanna fire management projects involve the strategic and planned burning of savanna areas during the early dry season.
-This controlled burning reduces fuel loads, which in turn lowers the risk and intensity of destructive wild fires during the late dry season.
-By preventing larger, hotter fires, the project actively reduces the volume of greenhouse gas emissions released into the atmosphere.
+Savanna fire management projects involve the strategic and planned burning of savanna areas during the early dry season to reduce the risk of extensive and destructive late dry season wildfires.